 Come ride Ferris wheels.
 Or maybe paddle around the lake.
 Oh, and did I also mention this is all happening 400 feet underground?

-So life in Romania means castles, gorgeous waterfalls, WWII history and pretzels filled with raspberries and chocolate.
+Life in Romania means castles, gorgeous waterfalls, WWII history and pretzels filled with raspberries and chocolate.
 It’s pretty dreamy, right?
 But it’s also full of hidden gems like this underground amusement park.
 Oh yeah, you read that right.

 Thinking about living abroad or even volunteering in Eastern Europe in places like Romania?
 Do just that as an ILP volunteer — come fill out an application!

-Wanna see it for yourself?
+Want to see it for yourself?
 Here’s what you need to know:

 - How Much Does It Cost?

-- Where Is It?
+- Where Is It? + Tips On Getting There

 Ride The Ferris Wheel

-Like we said, this is a theme park, just in a salt mine!
+Like we said, this is a theme park, just in a salt mine.
 The mine was officially used for about 400 years to mine salt, but scholars thing it’s been around since 1271 or so.
 It was also used to store cheese and as a bomb shelter during WWII but now you can ride a Ferris wheel at the bottom of this historic mine!

 And Rent Some Paddle Boats